 Confidentiality contributes to the success and integrity of the mediation process.
 The confidentiality assurances in the Administrative Dispute Resolution Act of 1996 at Section 574 apply in DAB mediation.
 The ADR Act specifically protects communications between a mediator and party in private caucus (outside the presence of the other party) and communications between a mediator and parties in joint session (more than one party present).
 However, communications which parties make to all other parties (e.g., in joint session with all parties present) are not protected under the ADR Act.
 Further, agreements to mediate and settlement agreements are not confidential under the ADR Act.
 See Document: Sample Agreement to Mediate.

 Parties may agree to more confidentiality than is provided under the ADR Act (e.g., they can agree to make communications between parties in joint session confidential), and any such terms should be included in the written agreement to mediate.
 If the parties agree to more confidentiality, the additional confidentiality will not affect a third party's right to access documents (e.g., a third party's right under the Freedom of Information Act to obtain copies of documents not protected by the ADR Act, such as documents one party makes available to all other parties to the mediation).
-See Document: Sample Agreement to Mediate~Additional Confidentiality.
+See Document: Sample Agreement to Mediate with Additional Confidentiality.

 In unusual circumstances, a judge can order disclosure of information to prevent a manifest injustice, help establish a violation of law, or prevent harm to public health or safety.
 Further, information concerning fraud and criminal activity or threats of imminent harm may not be considered confidential.